Melania Trump’s Jacket Attacked As ‘Heartless’ By Judd Apatow

 — The Hill (@thehill) June 22, 2018

-The First Lady wasn’t the only target of Judd’s ire.
+The first lady wasn’t the only target of Judd’s ire.
 He also went after Fox News, a network he has derided before.
 On the show Fox and Friends, host Brian Kilmeade questioned why everyone is so upset about the migrant children because they “aren’t our kids.”
 The Fox host clarified what he meant when he said, “It’s not like he’s doing this to the people of Idaho or Texas.”
 The 40-Year-Old Virgin director went after the network and the people working for them, calling Kilmeade’s comment “barbaric” and condemned the total silence of everyone at Fox News.